How a rag rug Sweden becomes a souvenir

 Swedish Souvenirs - Rag Rugs with Fur

-That their carpets meet the taste of the time, we experience even during our visit to their shop.
-While she shows us the specimens from her collection, two curious passersby knock on the shop door and ask for admittance.
-They let Eva's assistant show them carpets and leave the shop after twenty minutes - not without taking a rug for 400, - Euro.
-A good sign that their store is a success, right?
+We see for ourselves that her carpets reflect the taste of the times when we visit her shop.
+While she shows us the items from her collection, two curious passers-by knock on the shop door and ask to be let in.
+They let Eva's assistant show them carpets and left the store after twenty minutes - not without taking a carpet for 400 euros with them.
+A good sign that your store will be a success, right?

 Souvenirs - rag rugs from Sweden